linhuixiao/Awesome-Visual-Grounding/README.md

 - A comprehensive survey for Visual Grounding, including Referring Expression Comprehension and Phrase Grounding.

-- It includes the most recently Grounding Multi-modal LLMs, Generalized Visual Grounding, and VLP-based grounding transfer works.
+- It includes the newly concepts, such as Grounding Multi-modal LLMs, Generalized Visual Grounding, and VLP-based grounding transfer works.

 - We list detailed results for the most representative works and give a fairer and clearer comparison of different approaches.